Spotify Macroboard

 Later iteration

-Unfortunately, I made a crucial error here, making use of a pin that could not be used as a standard GPIO pin under certain conditions and so I had to go back and quickly revise this final design one last time.
+Unfortunately, I did make a pretty important mistake here.
+I used a pin that could not be used as a normal GPIO pin under certain conditions, so I had to go back and revise the design one more time.

 Final PCB design

-The final PCB looked pretty good in my opinion, the many different colours of the outlines represented the layer on which each component would be.
-This is similar to how photoshop works, here, pink was the outline, yellow was the silk layer, and red and blue were the first and second layer respectively.
+The final PCB looked pretty good in my opinion.
+The different colours represented the different layers of the board, which is sort of similar to how layers work in Photoshop.
+Pink was the outline, yellow was the silkscreen, and red and blue were the two copper layers.

 Final Design